Skip to content

 Alternative AI Providers

 By default, AI Sessions connects to Claude through Anthropic's API using your Anthropic API key.
-However, you can configure sessions to route Claude requests through alternative providers such as Amazon Bedrock.
+You can also route Claude requests through Amazon Bedrock or Google Cloud Vertex AI.

 This is useful when:

-• Your organization already has an AWS agreement that includes Claude access
+• Your organization already has an AWS or GCP agreement that includes Claude access

-• You need to keep AI traffic within specific AWS regions for compliance
+• You need to keep AI traffic within specific regions for compliance

-• You want to consolidate billing through your existing AWS account
+• You want to consolidate billing through your existing cloud account

 Amazon Bedrock

 The AWS credentials must have permissions to invoke Claude models via Bedrock.
-At minimum, the IAM policy should include:
+At minimum:

 {